 Mars24 is a cross-platform application that runs on Macintosh, Windows, Linux and other desktop computers.

-Mars24 requires a computer with a Java SE 7 or 8 runtime environment installed.
+Mars24 requires a computer with a Java 8 (or better) runtime environment installed.

 Documentation and Credits

 Also on the GISS website is a 1998 science brief titled "Telling Time on Mars".

 If you wish to be notified when new versions of Mars24 are released or if you would like to report a bug, please contact Dr. Robert B. Schmunk.